Document creation modes

 Document creation modes in Sufio

-For example, in most key markets—like the EU—local invoicing legislation dictates that once you send an invoice to the customer, you cannot alter it.
-Changes to the order can only be reflected by creating additional documents.
+For example, in major markets like the EU, local laws dictate that once you send an invoice to the customer, you cannot alter it.
+Changes to these orders can only be shown by creating additional documents that serve as a paper trail of what happened.

 To select a document creation mode: